The Stream

 Match sequence

-Specifying an expected current state is optimistic concurrency control.
-The Append
+Specifying expected current state allows optimistic concurrency control.

 status code, signalling that there has been a concurrent write.